 PAT scales and Victorian Curriculum achievement standards

-In 2023, ACER conducted a bookmark standard-setting workshop to assess whether it is possible to align PAT scale scores in these domains with the achievement standards for a subset of Victorian F–10 curriculum levels.
+In 2023, ACER conducted a bookmark standard-setting workshop to assess whether it is possible to align PAT scale scores in Maths and Reading with the achievement standards for a subset of Victorian F–10 curriculum levels.
 The bookmark exercise was designed to determine where cut scores for each achievement standard level would lie.
 The exercise was restricted to Victorian F–10 achievement levels 1 to 6 for each of Mathematics and English.

 Read the full report here: Aligning Victorian Curriculum achievement standards with PAT Maths and Reading scales